mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/26/day-188/">July 26, 2017</a></small></div>
 <p><strong>Russia threatened to retaliate against the new sanctions, warning of a "painful" response</strong> and saying the sanctions make it impossible to achieve Trump's goal of improved Russian relations.
 Russia has reportedly prepared “economic and political measures that will be adopted if the Senate and Trump support the bill." (<a href="https://www.bloomberg.com/news/articles/2017-07-26/russia-says-new-u-s-sanctions-killing-chances-for-improved-ties">Bloomberg</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/25/day-187/">July 25, 2017</a></small></div>
-<p><strong>Later in the day, Trump added that he is "very disappointed in Jeff Sessions" but won’t say if he'll fire him</strong>.
-Trump has previously discussed replacing Jeff Sessions in a move viewed by some of Trump's advisors as part of a strategy for firing special counsel Robert Mueller in order to end his investigation into the campaign's efforts to coordinate with the Kremlin to influence the 2016 election.
-Sessions recently asked White House staff how he could patch up relations with Trump, but that went nowhere.
-Instead, Trump floated longtime ally Rudy Giuliani as a possible replacement for Sessions. (<a href="https://www.wsj.com/articles/trump-wont-say-if-he-will-fire-attorney-general-sessions-1501010025">Wall Street Journal</a> / <a href="https://www.washingtonpost.com/world/national-security/trump-leaves-sessions-twisting-in-the-wind-while-berating-him-publicly/2017/07/24/ce3bf142-708b-11e7-9eac-d56bd5568db8_story.html">Washington Post</a> / <a href="https://www.apnews.com/966ae4f389064b2b90d84b03d260730e/AP-sources:-Trump-speaks-to-advisers-about-firing-Sessions">Associated Press</a>)</p>